Shia LaBeouf: 2007–2011: Breakthrough and big-budget films

 LaBeouf starred in Disturbia, a thriller released on April 13, 2007, as a teenager under house arrest who suspects that his neighbor is a serial killer, which he considered a "character-driven" role.
 He received positive reviews for the role, with The Buffalo News writing that he "is able to simultaneously pull off [the character's] anger, remorse and intelligence".
 He hosted Saturday Night Live on April 14, 2007, and returned the following season to host the episode that aired on May 10, 2008.

-LaBeouf starred in the 2007 film Transformers as Sam Witwicky opposite Megan Fox.
-His character is a human who becomes involved in the conflict between Autobots and Decepticons.
-The film received mixed reviews from critics, with LaBeouf's performance receiving similarly average reviews.
-The film became LaBeouf's highest-grossing film at the time.
+LaBeouf starred in the 2007 science fiction film Transformers opposite Megan Fox.
+He played the lead character, Sam Witwicky, a man involved in the conflict between Autobots and Decepticons.
+The film succeeded at the box office, beginning a film franchise.
 In Indiana Jones and the Kingdom of the Crystal Skull (2008), LaBeouf portrayed Indiana Jones' greaser son, Mutt Williams.
 Stephanie Zachaek of Salon deemed his performance "appealing enough" and wrote that he "sensibly keeps his performance as low-key as possible".
 LaBeouf told the Los Angeles Times that he felt he as an actor "dropped the ball" on Jones' legacy, and "there was a reason" the film was not universally accepted.

-His next film was Eagle Eye, released on September 26.
+His next film was Eagle Eye, released on September 26, 2008.
 Josh Bell of Las Vegas Weekly said he "makes a credible bid for action-hero status, although his occasional stabs at emotional depth don't really go anywhere."

-In February, LaBeouf made his music video directorial debut, directing the video for "I Never Knew You", a single by American rapper Cage, from his third album Depart from Me (2009).
+In February 2009, LaBeouf made his music video directorial debut, directing the video for "I Never Knew You", a single by American rapper Cage, from his third album Depart from Me (2009).
 It was shot in Los Angeles and features several cameo appearances from Cage's Definitive Jux label-mates.
 Through Cage, LaBeouf met Kid Cudi.
 All three of them later worked on a short film titled Maniac (2011), which was inspired by the song of the same name from Cudi's second album Man on the Moon II: The Legend of Mr. Rager (2010).
 Aside from directing the short film, LaBeouf directed the music video for Kid Cudi's song "Marijuana", which he filmed at the 2010 Cannabis Cup.